 The best idea for soaking pet urine from the cracks in the wooden floor is to sprinkle baking soda on the boards where needed.
-Leave them for an hour or two and you will actually see the urine sucked up like a straw.
+Leave it for an hour or two and you will actually see the urine sucked up like a straw.
 You must repeat this a few times.

 How can pet urine stains be removed from wood floors?

 By Terry from Kings Park, NY

 They are almost impossible to remove.
 You may need to have them sanded and refinished.
 If the urine went deep into the wood you may not be able to sand it out.

 I have oak floors that have been stained by dogs.
 Does anyone have any ideas on how I could wash the smells out?

 By broadway29 from Terrasse Vaudreuil, Quebec

 Use Nature's Miracle Urine Destroyer full strength.
 Pour or spray it directly on the stain.
 It worked on my hardwood floor.
 It removed the smell and stain.
 Do not dilute it.
 It is sold online or in pet stores.
 Nothing else worked for me.
 Good luck.

 I had a tenant, had being the key word here, with a no pet lease.
 Three dogs and a cat later, my hardwood floors are a mess.
 I do not think the animals were let out, it is disgusting.
 I am hoping for a Nature's Miracle recipe for hardwood floors.
 Thank you!

 I had the same problem with a cat.
 It took a while to realize that the cat was peeing on the rug and that it was soaking into the hardwood underneath.
 When we lifted the rug, there were black spots in several places.
 Having removed the rug, the hardwood floors looked nice enough to try to restore, so I tried oxalic acid and other recommended remedies.
 The spots lighten up some, but in the end the spots never clear up enough to look decent.
 You will likely need to get the floors sanded and refinished.